top of page

 VIDEO READ ALONG

-Read along with author and illustrator Aram Kim on this episode of Read Out Loud on Governors Island!
-In this picture book, follow Yoomi as she tries to find a way to eat kimchi!
+Read along with author and illustrator Aram Kim on this episode of Read Out Loud on Governors Island.
+In No Kimchi for Me! follow Yoomi as she tries to find a way to eat kimchi!
 But will she find a way to eat the food that she dislikes so much?
 Read along to find out and discover a secret kimchi pancake recipe!

 Join our community of almost 30,000 BOOK LOVERS on Instagram.